 3. Know the Risks of Options vs. Stocks

 You can lose the entire investment if the stock price moves against you.
-With stocks, this is quite rare; stocks rarely move to zero unless the company goes bankrupt.
+However, this is quite rare with stocks; stocks rarely move to zero unless the company goes bankrupt.

 If the stock price does not move in the period, your investment can also expire worthlessly.